metacollin/Prusa-Firmware/README.md

 Compiler will complete the job.
 If you see a warning about a missing bootloader, you probably have an older, RAMBo board 1.0.0 definition installed as your target board.

 6. To compile and upload to the printer, connect your computer to the USB port of EINSY.
+You likely need to also select serial port in Arduino.
+For instance, on my Mac I have to select /dev/cu.usbmodem14101 for uploads.

 Sketch -> Upload
 The firmware will compile and upload to printer.
 Do NOT interrupt the update!!!!
 Let it complete.